-Please Note: Due to COVID, all field trips and activities have temporarily been postponed.
+Please Note: Due to COVID, some activities and outings have temporarily been postponed.

 In 1988 My Special School pioneered and paved the way for including extracurricular activities in a home-based program.
 I have always felt deeply about the importance of Community and Cultural Arts in a young child’s life experience.
 Through the many diverse classes and community based field trips offered through My Special School over the years children have and continue to benefit in numerous ways.

 The Cultural Arts